FabFest Archives

 Elizabeth Potter by Daniel Coston

-Despite facing a global health crisis and multiple venue transitions, challenges that could sink a festival in its startup years, FabFest made it to year five with pride!
+Despite facing a global health crisis and multiple venue transitions, challenges that could sink a festival in its startup years, FabFest made it to our 5th festival with pride!

 Festival participation ranged between 2,500 and 3,500 each year across two evening concerts and FabFest Daytime, even during the pandemic.
 Some attendees and performers travelled considerable distance to join the fun, some for years in a row.
 Performers of all ages showed up to listen and learn and perform themselves.